daKmoR/testing-workflow-for-web-components/README.md

 Everything you see here is for illustration purposes only - so don't scream at me that you should not do it.
 We do it so we can see all the places where our testing workflow can shine.

+If you wanna play along - all the code is on [github](https://github.com/daKmoR/testing-workflow-for-web-components).

 ## Let's get started

 After following [https://open-wc.org/testing/](https://open-wc.org/testing/) you should have the basic setup up and running.